threes-was-taken/threes-was-taken/README.md

     return {
-      OpenSource:'I want to become a open sourcerer in my free time', Growth:'As a developer and as a human', Learn:'As an IT engineer, i-I am an eternal student', Languages_Tools_Frameworks:'Learn Typescript, SASS, VueJS and Figma'
+      OpenSource:'I want to become a open sourcerer in my free time', Growth:'As a developer and as a human', Learn:'As an IT engineer, I am an eternal student', Languages_Tools_Frameworks:'Learn Typescript, SASS, VueJS and Figma'
     }
   }